 2. Group comments by themes

-3. Write individual responses or action plans
+3. Write individual responses and action plans

 Rebuttal writing

 Usually, you are only given a week to write the rebuttal.
 So we need to be efficient.
 Within one or two days, you should complete the above Steps 1 and 2, as well as hold a meeting with your co-authors (including me) to discuss the rebuttal strategies.
 Within another two days, you should have an initial draft of the rebuttal, and send it to me for advice.
 We may need to hold another meeting to discuss the rebuttal, and we should have a polished rebuttal at least one day before the submission deadline.
-For ease of discussion, you should keep these files in a shared folder: (1) a document for the original reviews, (2) a document for the grouped reviews, and (3) a document for the rebuttal draft.
+For ease of discussion, you should keep these files in a shared folder or a Google Doc with three tabs:

 Based on the above review analysis: